 The thrill of saltwater fishing is, for me, the excitement of hooking a hard-fighting fish and having it fight with every ounce of energy to escape as I try with all my skill to land the fish.
 Chances are I’m not even keeping it if it’s a big fish, I’ll take the time to revive it and make sure it will be alright to swim off and not get sharked.
 I just love the fury of the fight.

 I’ll have to shoot some video on it and post it here.
-Jacks feeding is something cool to see.
+Seeing them feed is really something to see.
 These are small Giant Trevally though I think – similar to the ones we have in Florida, but these get to massive proportions, way over 100 lbs.

 Where To Find Jack Crevalle?

 Fish, squid, crabs, crustaceans, and anything you drag through the water when they’re hungry and in feeding mode.
 They are insatiable eaters and not discerning at all when they’re just chomping on anything that moves.
 I’ve often seen Jacks corner a bunch of smaller fish and tear into the school of them over and over for minutes at a time until the water froths with blood bubbles.
 I hope you see that on the water someday!
-When you do, launch literally ANYTHING with a hook and you’ll catch a Jack.
-You may catch 2 Jacks if you throw a big lure with a double treble hook.
+When you do, launch literally ANYTHING with a hook and you’ll catch one.
+You may catch 2 fish at a time if you throw a big lure with a double treble hook.
 I’ve done it!

 From a Small Boat – Kayak, Canoe